… Now, instead of looking like a junker, it looks like a junker on it’s way to being restored.

 Beware the Ides of Benadryl

-The manager of Chevron called the store tonight and told us to pull all the Benadryl and Tylenol products off the shelves. tylenol We didn’t get many details, especially since he didn’t know much himself, except that they had been recalled and could be dangerous.
-If you go to the link below, you’ll see that it only involves WW170310_111957_5specific lot numbers, so don’t start panicking yet.
+… The manager of Chevron called the store tonight and told us to pull all the Benadryl and Tylenol products off the shelves.
+We didn’t get many details, especially since he didn’t know much himself, except that they had been recalled and could be dangerous.
+If you go to the link below, you’ll see that it only involves specific lot numbers, so don’t start panicking yet.
 I’ve got a bottle of Tylenol that is half empty, so I know it’s ok.
 But if you’ve bought any recently, you may want to check follow the link and check yours out.
 Just an FYI.

 Friday, January 15, 2010